Frumenty: Recipes

 A healthy dose of spirit is often mentioned as accompanying the frumenty.

 Elsewhere

 A dish made with boiled cracked wheat and soured milk was made in Ancient Persia and is still used, often as the basis for a soup, in Greece and Cyprus (as trahanas), and in Turkey (tarhana).
 Kutia is an Eastern European dish with a similar recipe.
+In Bangladesh, Pakistan and some other South-Asian countries, a dish called kheer is a common milk-based dessert similar to frumenty.